 Sofia Coppola and cinematographer Philippe Le Sourd created a beautiful world that looked like a living, breathing painting.
-There are multiple scenes that are completely stuck in my head and I wish I could print them and hang them up in my apartment.
-The way they placed their actors to fill up the screen and the way the candle light lit them to showcase their outfits and intentions was joy to my eyes.
+Multiple scenes are entirely stuck in my head, and I wish I could print them and hang them up in my apartment.
+The way they placed their actors to fill up the screen and the way the candlelight lit them, to showcase their outfits and intentions was a joy to my eyes.
 The best example of this is when Kidman made all the girls pray together, all having designated places surrounding her, perfectly lit in the middle.

-The Beguiled also benefits from a haunting score that is manly used in the second half of the film.
-For the first twenty to thirty minutes of this movie the only things we hear outside of nature’s natural score (crickets and trees rustling in the wind) are the guns and cannons of the Civil War happening in their backyards.
-There is something haunting in watching a little girl whistling alone in the woods as gun fire rings in our ears, knowing the thousands of casualties falling just feet away from her.
-In many of these scenes they don’t even react to the sound of gun fire, only making it even more disturbing.
+The Beguiled also benefits from a haunting score that is mainly used in the second half of the film.
+For the first twenty to thirty minutes of this movie the only things we hear outside of nature’s score (crickets and trees rustling in the wind) are the guns and cannons of the Civil War happening in their backyards.
+Something is haunting in watching a little girl whistling alone in the woods as gunfire rings in our ears, knowing the thousands of casualties falling just feet away from her.
+In many of these scenes, they don’t even react to the sound of gunfire, only making it even more disturbing.

 There is not a single weak link in this cast.
 I instantly fell in love with all the girls at the school.
-All of them had their own personality and moments to shine within the runtime.
-This continues to be the year of Nicole Kidman as she has shined in TV (Big Little Lies and Top of the Lake) and has two other independent movies coming out this year that I look forward to (The Killing of the Sacred Deer and How to talk to Girls at Parties).
+All of them had their personality and moments to shine within the runtime.
+2017 continues to be the year of Nicole Kidman as she has shined in TV (Big Little Lies and Top of the Lake) and has two other independent movies coming out this year that I look forward to (The Killing of the Sacred Deer and How to talk to Girls at Parties).
 Her performance is commanding as she subtlety puts down Dunst and the girls around her to lift herself above them in front of Farrell.
-Kristen Dunst was amazing in this movie and gave by far one of my favorite performances from her in a long time.
-She was nervous around Farrell and her line delivery was almost as if she was out of breath as she didn’t know how to act around him.
-Dunst’s shy and timid attitude around Farrell is completely contrasted by Elle Fanning as she is exploring her sexuality and manipulative powers around him.
+Kristen Dunst was terrific in this movie and gave by far one of my favorite performances from her in a long time.
+She was nervous around Farrell, and her line delivery was almost as if she was out of breath as she didn’t know how to act around him.
+Elle Fanning completely contrasts Dunst's shy and timid attitude around Farrell as she is exploring her sexuality and manipulative powers around him.

 The Beguiled is a small and simple story, jammed packed with multiple deep and rich character studies.
 Delivering on visuals thanks to Coppola and Le Sourd and heightened by an all-star cast performance that any director would love to have on their film, it was a beautiful film to watch.
 Fair to say it’s not for everyone, but like the pieces of art it mirrors, there is something about it that draws you in.
 Oona whistling to the tune of war is why I love movies.